Epicurean Vegan

 DIRECTIONS:

 Preheat the oven to 350.
-Puree the two slices of bread and Earth Balance in the food processor; set aside.
+Puree the two slices of bread and vegan margarine in the food processor; set aside.
 (This is a great way to use those heels of the loaf that no one seems to like).
 In a large bowl, combine the potatoes and green onion.
 Make sure the potato slices are well separated, otherwise they’ll take forever to bake.

 Meanwhile, steam the chard for about 5-7 minutes.
 You don’t want it too soft–just a little tender.
 Mix it in with potatoes and green onion.